silverstar194/NanoOnTap/README.md

 Additionally flow state systems can be modeld, exported and imported through json templates.
 This allows for creation of complex use cases.

+The core advantage of Nano On Tap TODO

 ### Simple Example

 ### Nano Poker Example